Picovoice/pvrecorder/sdk/python/README.md

 # PV_Recorder

-A cross platform audio recorder to read one channel and 16kHz samples.
+A cross-platform audio recorder to read one channel and 16kHz samples.

 ## Requirements